 Elvis laid down on his side very close to a large window, giving me great lighting and natural shadowing on the right side of the photograph.
 He graciously allowed me to adjust his left ear which I folded back under because it had been an an awkward angle.
 The position of his head at the intersection of the 4 floor tiles was just lucky.
 I didn't even notice it when I was taking the photo.

-Another tip that I've touched on, in more detail in another article involves using a framing device within your photo's composition.
+Another tip that is touched on in more detail in this article, involves using a framing device within your photos composition.
 This can be challenging, but it really works great when the opportunity arises.
 In the photo below, the blanket frames the puppy's face and also eliminates the horizon between the posing table and the background.